gamefriend10/autogate-coop/catalog/archetypes/BattleGroups/README.md

   2. the var keeping track of the length e.g. LengthOfTier2AndBelowBattleGroups
 2. add/remove the battleGroup's ShopCore to/from GeneralShopCoreSpawn
 3. add/remove the battleGroup's ShopCore to/from SetVarsForCoreSpawnUnits
+4. add/rm tag to General_GetNumberOfUnitsWithTag
+5. if there's a PerformEndOfBuyPhase, add/rm to BuyPhase_PerformEndOfBuyPhase

 ## When adding a triple
 1. copy the battle group + rename all the files